lacps/lacps.github.io/contact.md

 This website is built on [Jekyll](https://jekyllrb.com/) using [Centrarium](http://bencentra.com/centrarium/) and is hosted on [Github Pages](https://github.com/lacps/lacps.github.io).

-Should you find any errors of note on this website, please contact Forbes - info @ this website's address (for meeting-related inquiries, please contact Tom or write the [mailing list](/mailing-list/)).
+Should you find any errors of note on this website, please contact Forbes - info@ this website's address.
+For meeting-related inquiries, please write the [mailing list](/mailing-list/) or contact Tom - tjohnson[at] cslanet.calstatela {dot} edu.